Support Us Button Widget

 Example: Hurricane Ian

-Hurricane Spaghetti Models show where tropical systems may go, but do not show where the impacts will occur.
-When they’re clustered together, forecasters have high confidence they’ll follow a specific “plot-line.”
+Hurricane spaghetti models show where tropical systems may go, but do not show where the impacts will occur.
+Read: Even if Lakeland is not on the model’s direct path, it could still experience the damage above.
+When lines on the model are clustered together, forecasters have high confidence they’ll follow a specific “plot-line.”

-Hurricane Idalia is expected to hit the west coast of Florida as a Category 3 on Wednesday, Aug.
-30, although its path and intensity can shift.
+Hurricane Milton is currently a Category 4 and is expected to hit the west coast of Florida on Wednesday, Oct.
+9, although its path and intensity could shift.

 Wondering how you can prepare?